Mount Victoria, New South Wales: Present day

 Today, Mount Victoria is a small township with a large number of historic buildings and a few attractions including the Post Office, a Hall which is used as a cinema, the Imperial Hotel, the Toll Keepers Cottage and a museum at the railway station.

 The town is the starting point for many bushwalks and features several lookouts over the Kanimbla Valley including the lookout from Mount Piddington.

 The railway station, along with Lithgow, is the terminus for the Blue Mountains Line.
 The town is located at the junction of the Great Western Highway and the Darling Causeway to Bell.
 Transport for NSW is researching a major upgrade to the Great Western Highway with the view to bypass the township and the steep Victoria Pass down to Little Hartley to the west.

-Population

-In the 2016 Census, there were 1,016 people in Mount Victoria.
-72.7% of people were born in Australia and 84.0% of people spoke only English at home.
-The most common response for religion was No Religion at 42.7%.
+Climate

+Due to its high elevation within the Blue Mountains, Mount Victoria experiences a subtropical highland climate (Köppen: Cfb).
+The town has very mild summers, cool winters and precipitation year-round.

+Transport

+Blue Mountains Transit operates one bus route through the suburb of Mount Victoria: